barbell-math/smoothbrain-hashmap/README.md

 func (m *Map[K, V]) Get(k K) (V, bool)
 ```

 Gets the value that is related to the supplied key.
 If the key is found the boolean return value will be true and the value will be returned.
-If the key is not found the boolean return value will be false and a zero\-initilized value of type V will be returned.
+If the key is not found the boolean return value will be false and a zero\-initialized value of type V will be returned.

 <a name="Map[K, V].Keys"></a>
 ### func \(\*Map\[K, V\]\) [Keys](<https://github.com/barbell-math/smoothbrain-hashmap/blob/main/map.go#L287>)